 Skip to main content

-Marijuana brain fog can occur after you have consumed weed and is characterized by this clouded and groggy feeling that can make you feel drowsy and unfocused.
+Marijuana brain is characterized by this clouded and groggy feeling that can make you feel drowsy and unfocused.
 You may feel like your head is in the sky.

 This feeling can feel impossible to shake, but goes away after a period of time.
 A little sleep could do the trick, depending on the level of consumption.
 But, even with that, you may be in a social situation where clarity is essential.
 What do you do then?